AdaCore/spark2014/docs/ug/usage.rst

 loop at each iteration.
 Loop invariants in |SPARK| are expressed with the ``Loop_Invariant`` pragma, which may appear anywhere in the main list of statements in a loop body, or directly in a chain of nested block statements in this main list of statements.
-Only the first ``Loop_Invariant`` pragma is used by |GNATprove| as a loop invariant during proof.
+Only the first ``Loop_Invariant`` pragmas are used by |GNATprove| as a loop invariant during proof (they should be next to each other, or separated only by ``Loop_Variant`` pragmas).
 Other ``Loop_Invariant`` pragmas are proved like regular assertions.
 Loop invariants may have to be precise enough to prove the property of interest.
 For example, in order to prove the postcondition of function ``Contains`` below, one has to write a precise loop invariant such as the one given below:

 .. code-block:: ada
    :linenos: